Vortex lattices and critical fields in anisotropic superconductors: Anisotropic single component GL

 The critical fields for this model are plotted in \figref{fig:singleHc}.
 Note that $H_{c_1}$ is a decreasing function of $\theta\in[0,\pi]$ whereas $H_{c_2}$ monotonically increases.
 This is unsurprising as the effective mass is increasing, making the model effectively more type II and hence increasing the region of parameter space for which the vortex state is optimal.
 We have also compared the difference in approximating $H_{c_1}$ by assuming the vortex line and applied field are parallel (dashed line) and by solving the full non-linear problem presented in section 5 (solid red line).
 As predicted when applied along one of the crystalline axes the two methods agree, however the true $H_{c_1}$ is as low as $77\%$ of the approximation $H^\parallel_{c_1}$.

 It is interesting to compare $H_{c_1}(\theta)$ and $H_{c_2}(\theta)$ with the expressions predicted by the scaling method of \cite{blatter1992scaling}.
 Our single component model has (in their notation) anisotropy parameter $\eps^2=\lambda_z=0.1$.
-Hence, any ``magnetic quantity" $Q(\theta)$ in the anisotropic model with field applied at angle $\theta$ is obtained from the same ``magnetic quantity" $\wt{Q}$ for a related (but fixed) isotropic model by\footnote{Note that \cite{blatter1992scaling} uses a different definition of $\theta$, and we are using the scaling formula for a magnetic quantity $Q$ which does not itself depend on the applied field strength -- as $H_{c_1}$ and $H_{c_2}$ tautologically do not.} \beq Q(\theta)=\frac{\wt{Q}}{\sqrt{\cos^2\theta+\eps^2\sin^2\theta}}. \eeq Note that this formula implies identical $\theta$ dependence for all such magnetic quantities, and is increasing on $[0,\pi]$ if $\eps^2<1$, as in our case.
+Hence, any ``magnetic quantity" $Q(\theta)$ in the anisotropic model with field applied at angle $\theta$ is obtained from the same ``magnetic quantity" $\wt{Q}$ for a related (but fixed) isotropic model by \beq Q(\theta)=\frac{\wt{Q}}{\sqrt{\cos^2\theta+\eps^2\sin^2\theta}}. \eeq In deriving this formula, one should note that \cite{blatter1992scaling} uses a different definition of $\theta$, and we are using their scaling formula for a magnetic quantity $Q$ which does not itself depend on the applied field strength -- as $H_{c_1}$ and $H_{c_2}$ tautologically do not.
+Note that formula \eqref{eq:rescaling} implies identical $\theta$ dependence for all such magnetic quantities, and is increasing on $[0,\pi]$ if $\eps^2<1$, as in our case.
 Clearly, this is qualitatively quite wrong for $H_{c_1}(\theta)$, but it reproduces $H_{c_2}(\theta)$ perfectly.

 The static configurations that were found using the $H_{c_1}$ algorithm are displayed for various applied fields in \figref{fig:singleStatic}.
 The left panel shows the angle $\alpha$ between the applied field $H$ and the vortex line $v_3$, this is also plotted as the red curve in \figref{fig:singleAngle}.
 This angle is high when the applied field is far from the crystaline axes $\hat{x}$ or $\hat{z}$ and is almost $\pi/4$ at its highest.
 When the angle $\alpha$ is high we see that the magnetic field twists direction in the plane, as indicated by the right panel in the plots.